 - Segment your list.
 The more personalized you can make your communication, the more rewarding it will be, both for you and your customers.
 What variables matter to your business?
 Would you speak differently if you were speaking only to an older audience, or to an audience of past customers, or to an audience that opened your newsletter 75% of the time?
 Segmentation can help you provide more relevant messages that your audience will be more likely to engage with.

-So, there it is: four tips for you to successfully use email marketing as a SaaS firm.
+So, there it is: four email tips for successfully marketing B2B SaaS.
 Now, get out there, share your valuable expertise, and cultivate relationships with potential clients.
 Put email marketing to work for your SaaS firm.

 Want to learn more of the foundation to our approach?
 Download our ebook, The Expert Ecosystem, for an in-depth look at how sharing your expertise can generate leads.